MicrosoftDocs/dynamics365smb-docs/business-central/fa-analytics-overview.md

 - [View disposal ledger entries](fa-how-dispose-retire.md#to-view-disposal-ledger-entries)
 - [View projected disposal values](fa-how-manage-budgets.md#to-view-projected-disposal-values)

-### Show general ledger entries and balances from the Chart of Accounts page (related to fixed assets)
+### Show fixed asset general ledger entries and balances from the Chart of Accounts page

-The Chart of Accounts page shows all general ledger accounts with aggregated numbers on what's posted to the general ledger.
+The Chart of Accounts page shows all general ledger accounts with aggregated numbers in the general ledger.
 From this page, you can do things like:

 - View reports that show general ledger entries and balances.
 - Review a list of posting groups for that account.